 Beguiling, because they are brother and sister.
 They are also in danger of becoming victims of a more pressing historical reality: the Turkish siege and destruction of the port of Smyrna.
 This first section of the book relates the fate of our frightened sibling lovers, on whose survival, needless to say, the narrator is counting.

-What he couldn't have counted on is a certain gene which, along with the wider dispensation of life, these illicit lovers will pass on to him, via his mother (in whom it remains benignly inactive).
-The gene, finally switched on, will have the strange effect of convincing everyone at Calliope's birth that he is a beautiful little girl, when in fact he has X and Y chromosomes whose normal operation is thwarted by a condition called 5-Alpha-Reductase Deficiency.
-He is, in other words, a hermaphrodite.
+What he couldn’t have counted on is a certain gene which, along with the wider dispensation of life, these illicit lovers will pass on to him, via his mother (in whom it remains benignly inactive).
+The gene, finally switched on, will have the strange effect of convincing everyone at Calliope’s birth that he is a beautiful little girl, when in fact he has X and Y chromosomes whose normal operation is thwarted by a condition called 5-Alpha-Reductase Deficiency.